erikh/git-shining/README.md

 After that, you can create your repository and upload it.

+If you want to generate repositories that start the graph at a certain date, look at the `--origin` options of `build` and `generate-repository`.

 ## Configuration Formats

 There are two formats for configuration: JSON and TXT.